 Brussels Brussels Capital, Belgium Travel Guide

-Discover various ways to engage with Brussels' parks and waterways, from leisurely walks to more active pursuits.
+Discover various ways to engage with Brussels' parks and waterways, from leisurely walks to more physically active pursuits.

 South of Brussels, this UNESCO World Heritage site has marked walking and cycling trails, from easy to moderate difficulty.
 An excellent spot for longer nature walks.